 To me, homemade Christmas gifts are the best gifts—both to give and receive.
-In the past, I’d begin to scramble about this time of year to come up new and unique ideas for my long list of friends, neighbors and colleagues.
+In the past, I’d begin to scramble every summer to come up with new and unique ideas for my long list of friends, neighbors, and colleagues.

-Each year about this time you can be sure the top cabinets in my kitchen are filling up with glass jars that must be shaken every few days.
+Each July, you can be sure the top cabinets in my kitchen are filling up with glass jars of all kinds of extracts that must be shaken every few days.

-While in the past my extract-making has been limited to just one type (vanilla), this year I’m branching out to include lemon, almond, coffee, and chocolate extracts.
-I was surprised to discover that the basic instructions for making pure extracts are about the same, regardless the flavor.
+While in the past my extract-making has been limited to just one type (vanilla), I was surprised to discover that the basic instructions for making a number of pure extracts are about the same, regardless of the flavor.

 You need a clean glass canning jar with a lid and ring.
 Add the prepared item to be extracted in the amounts specified (see below).
 Pour the amount of vodka specified to cover the food item.
 Apply lid tightly.
 Shake well.
 Store in a dark area, shaking again at least once every day for the first week or two.